RSE-Sheffield/RSEAdmin/README.md

 Note that the above only works on Windows as [environment.yml](environment.yml) contains OS-specific dependencies.

-## Running the site
+## Starting a development Django server

 After activating your virtualenv or conda environment you can start a Django development server:

 ```sh
 python manage.py runserver 8080
 ```

+## Navigating the site

-The website will then be viewable at [http://127.0.0.1:8080](http://127.0.0.1:8080) and the admin interface will be available at [http://127.0.0.1:8080/admin](http://127.0.0.1:8080/admin).
+The website will then be viewable at [http://127.0.0.1:8080](http://127.0.0.1:8080).

+Key URLs include:

-At present only the admin interface contains useful functionality.
+* `/admin` - the admin interface
+* `/project/<project_id>` - project-specific overview
+* `/rse/all` - project allocations for all RSEs
+* `/rse/<rse_username>` - project allocations for specific RSE

-To log into the admin interface you need a Django superuser account.
+NB to log into the admin interface you need a Django superuser account.
 If you don't already have one:

 ```sh
 python manage.py createsuperuser
 ```

 [adminlte2]: https://django-adminlte2.readthedocs.io/en/latest/
 [conda]: https://docs.conda.io/en/latest/